-Vrat recipes: Tuck into the soothing flavors of this light and lovely Aloo ki Kadhi made with the ever-so-versatile potatoes!
+Navratri Vrat Recipes: Try this lovely Aloo ki Kadhi made with the ever-so-versatile potatoes.
+(Pic credit: iStock)

 Desserts inspire a cheer, here's for you low fat kheer recipe made with makhana and nuts.
 Indulge without worrying about the weighing scale!
 This delicious kheer recipe is going to make your fasting all the more worth!

-Vrat recipes: A thick and healthy kheer recipe filled with nuts and all things yummy.
+Navratri Vrat Recipes: A thick and healthy kheer recipe filled with nuts and all things yummy.
+(Pic credit: iStock)

 Charge up with this nourishing drink.
 Lassi made with the goodness of yogurt, bananas, honey and walnuts.
 Drink up this healthy lassi and keep yourself energized through the day.